 You Must Take a Stand

-I had to take a stand last year when I worked as a clinical intern at a mental health center.
+I had to take a stand during a stressful year when I worked as a clinical intern at a mental health center.
 The clinic director told me: “We expect you to see 8 clients in 8 hours” leaving no time for breaks.
 I had to advocate for myself—for time to eat and breaks.
 I found it ironic that I was expected to speak to clients about self-care, while denying my own.

 Of course, the world at large cares very little about our health and well being.
 It simply wants as much of us as it can possibly get.
 It is up to us to fight for our health.
 Each one of us has to take a stand.
 As Steve says: “If we don’t make these goals intentional, then the demands of life will steamroll our health objectives.”
 And what is more important than your health?